The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Preliminaries

-\revertcounter{count:degree-1} \begin{theorem} For any $\Gamma\!$, $\numCSPd[1](\Gamma)\in \FPtime$. \end{theorem} \begin{proof} Because each variable appears at most once, the constraints are independent.
-Each constraint $R(v_1, \dots, v_r)$ can be satisfied in $|R|$ ways and any variable that does not appear in a constraint can take value either 0 or~1.
-The total number of assignments is the product of the number of ways each constraint can be satisfied, times $2^k\!$, where $k$ is the number of unconstrained variables. \end{proof}
+\begin{theorem} For any $\Gamma\!$, $\numCSPd[1](\Gamma)\in \FPtime$. \end{theorem} \begin{proof} Because each variable appears at most once, the constraints are independent.
+Each constraint $R(v_1, \dots, v_r)$ can be satisfied in $|R|$ ways and any variable that does not appear in a constraint can take either the value 0 or~1.
+The total number of assignments is the product of the number of ways each constraint can be satisfied, multiplied by $2^k\!$, where $k$ is the number of unconstrained variables. \end{proof}

-When considering bounded-degree CSPs with degree bounds of two or more, it is sometimes useful to simplify the situation by allowing \emph{pinning} in the constraint language \cite{DF2003:bdeg-gensat, Fed2001:Fanout}.
+A key technique in proving hardness results for \numCSP{} and related problems is \emph{pinning} \cite{CH1996:Bool-numCSP, DG2000:num-Hcol, Fed2001:Fanout, DF2003:bdeg-gensat, DGJ2009:WBool, DGJ2010:Bool-approx}.
 We write $\Rzero=\{0\}$ and $\Rone=\{1\}$ for the two unary relations that contain only zero and one, respectively.
 We refer to constraints in $\Rzero$ and $\Rone$ as \emph{pins} and we say that the single variable in the scope of a pin is \emph{pinned}.
 To make notation easier, we will sometimes write constraints using constants instead of explicit pins.
 That is, we will write constraints of the form $R(x_1, \dots, x_r)$ where each $x_i$ is either a variable from $V$ or a constant 0 or~1 (again, the $x_i$ need not be distinct).
-Such a constraint can always be rewritten a set of ``proper'' constraints by replacing each instance of a constant 0 or~1 with a fresh variable $v$ and introducing the appropriate constraint $\Rzero(v)$ or $\Rone(v)$.
+Such a constraint can always be rewritten as a set of ``proper'' constraints by replacing each instance of a constant 0 or~1 with a fresh variable $v$ and introducing the appropriate constraint $\Rzero(v)$ or~$\Rone(v)$.
 Note that every variable introduced in this way appears exactly twice in the resulting instance so if the degree of the CSP instance is at least two, the transformation does not increase the instance's degree.
 We let $\GammaPin$ denote the constraint language $\{\Rzero, \Rone\}$.

+When there are no degree bounds, adding pinning does not affect complexity results for either the exact or approximate version of \numCSP{}.
+In the exact case, the addition of pinning does not affect the structural properties that determine the complexity of $\numCSP(\Gamma)$ \cite{DR2011:dichotomy} whereas, for approximation on the Boolean domain, there are reductions of the appropriate kind from $\numCSP(\Gamma \cup \GammaPin)$ to $\numCSP(\Gamma)$ \cite{DGJ2010:Bool-approx, DGJ2009:WBool}.
+However, these reductions increase the degree of variables so are not applicable in our setting.
+In order to make progress, we follow earlier work on degree-bounded CSP \cite{Fed2001:Fanout, DF2003:bdeg-gensat} and assume that pinning is available in constraint languages.
+This plays a significant role in Section~\ref{sec:SimEq}.